10 Ways Older Adults Can Meet New People and Make Friends in 2022

 Support groups can be a great way to feel comforted, especially if there are new changes to your life you are managing.
 Support groups can help adults understand their feelings of loneliness and regain a sense of purpose.
 And by creating a safe space, they support healthy socialization and mental health.

-Note: You do not need to join a specific support group.
+Of course, you don't need to join a specific support group.
 You can also join any organization or club that encourages chatting or sharing life stories and memories!
 Just speaking about your past is a great way to find shared experiences with others your age.

 You can check out Care.com’s list of support groups for older adults that are organized by different needs and interests.